matthewlieb/matthewlieb/README.md

 ## Matthew Lieb's Skills 🔧💻

-I am a recent Mechanical Engineering graduate with experience in designing mechanical systems using AutoCAD and SOLIDWORKS for projects including Navy frigates and icebreaking research vessels.
+I am an engineer with experience in software, mechanical, and systems.
+Projects I've worked include designing mechanical systems using AutoCAD and SOLIDWORKS for projects including Navy frigates and icebreaking research vessels.
 I am seeking a position as a Mechanical Engineer in the naval, aerospace, or automotive fields.

 ## Mechanical Engineering Skills 🔧